Research Center for Inclusion

 Our social inclusion interventions are embedded in projects such as Integrated rehabilitation projects for persons with leprosy-related disability in provinces of Gia Lai, Kon Tum, Da Nang and Hai Duong, Empowering project for Cambodian and Vietnamese deaf to fight against stigmatization; and activities such as organization of learning visits, creation, entertainment, sports and games for children with disabilities, delivery of vocation training and youth with disability-led cafeteria.

-The objective of this project is to empower Cambodian and Vietnamese deaf people by building skills on leadership and policy influencing and building confidence through public discussion and exchange visits to an oversea country in the Asian region.
-It also builds the alliances of deaf people between Cambodia and Vietnam that aims to bring a stronger voice at the regional level to the global level to fight stigmatization against deaf population.
+Objectives: empower Cambodian and Vietnamese deaf people by building skills in leadership and policy influencing and building confidence through public discussion and exchange visits to an oversea country in the Asian region.
+It also builds the alliances of deaf people between Cambodia and Vietnam that aim to bring a stronger voice at the regional level to the global level to fight stigmatization against deaf population.

 Duration: from 1/1/2020 to 31/03/2021

-Implementing organizations: Research Center For Inclusion (SPO) in combination with 2 partner organisations (PO): HandSpeak Vietnam and DDSP (Disability Development Service Program) Cambodia.
+Implementing organizations: Research Center For Inclusion (SPO) in combination with 2 partner organizations (PO): HandSpeak Vietnam and DDSP (Disability Development Service Program) Cambodia.

 Project components:

-1. Capacity building for young deaf people: Organise trainings on deaf identify, culture, leadership, policy influencing, communication; Refer the deaf for studying sign language in DDP/KT (Deaf and Development Program and Krousar Thmei; Mentoring trained deaf trainers in Vietnam;
+1. Capacity building for young deaf people: Organise training on deaf identity, culture, leadership, policy influencing, and communication; Refer the deaf to study sign language in DDP/KT (Deaf and Development Program and Krousar Thmei; Mentoring trained deaf trainers in Vietnam;

 2. Organise exchange visits between Cambodia and Vietnam;